About the Bora Laskin Faculty of Law

 General Category

-Equity, Diversity, Inclusion & Accessibility Category (EDIA)
+Equity, Diversity, Inclusion and Accessibility Category (EDIA)

 The Bora Laskin Faculty of Law encourages applications from candidates with diverse backgrounds and experiences, including equity-deserving groups.
 This category is designed to identify outstanding applicants whose skills, abilities and experiences may not be fully recognized in the General category.